 By reading these policies and procedures the Club hopes to minmise the

-risk by controlling what it can (leading, rear riding, corner marking
+risk by controlling what it can (leading, rear riding, corner marking) and

-riding with the Club, to other road users, and to one self.
+riding within the Club, to other road users, and to one self.

 Last modified: 17th July, 2012"This page, its contents and style, are the responsibility of the author and do not necessarily represent the views, policies or opinions of The University of Melbourne."